-Upon returning home from 2 years of living in Hawaii my mom found herself pregnant.
+Upon returning home from 2 years of living in Hawaii, my mom found herself pregnant.
 Due to the loose fit of Hawaiian muu muu's, she was able to "hide" her pregnancy until shortly before I was born.
-Like a week before I was born!
+Like about a week before I was born!

 The void of having real relationship with my dad certainly impacted me in ways that I'm still discovering today.
 It gave me some interesting challenges in marriage as well!
-Yet, even when it was hard see hope it would always rise again even among the ashes.
-Psalm 68:5 about God being a "father to the fatherless" has often been a comfort to me in that despite my doubt and fear, I knew somewhere deep inside, I wasn't alone, abandoned or without a father that loved me, God loved me.
+Yet, even when it was hard to see hope ahead it would always rise again, even among the ashes.
+Psalm 68:5 about God being a "father to the fatherless" has often been a comfort to me.
+Despite my doubt and fear, I knew somewhere deep inside, I wasn't alone, abandoned or without a father that loved me, God loved me.
 I may not have been known by my earthly dad, but I was always known by my heavenly dad.

 Should I or Shouldn't I?
 Part 3

-2015 near the end of October my mom passed away.
+2016 near the end of October my mom passed away.
 Despite her bout with Parkinson's she was pretty healthy so it was a very sad shock.
 We spent a couple different weeks in November sorting and moving her things into storage near our house.
-Near the end of our time in Nevada I found in a file cabinet, some menus and cocktail napkins from Honolulu, letters from Lil, her plane ticket home in February of 1962 and more miscellaneous that appeared to be related to Hawaii.
-We were trying to stay ahead of the winter snow so I couldn't look through everything.
+Near the end of our time in Nevada I found in a file cabinet, menus and cocktail napkins from Honolulu, letters from Lil, her plane ticket home in February of 1962 and more miscellaneous items that appeared to be related to Hawaii.
+We were trying to stay ahead of the winter snow in Eureka, Nevada so I couldn't look through everything.
 I did, however, put all those items in a big bag and stuffed it in an old black metal trunk of my grandparents.
 I latched the sides as there was no key and thankfully, the middle latch couldn't be locked, or so we thought!
-It went at the bottom of one of the 3 storage units we ended up with as in early 2016 we'd been planning to sell our home and downsize.
-March 2016 we listed our home, May we closed and moved 2 times to rentals until we finally made it into our 2 bedroom home November 1st!
+It went at the bottom of one of the 3 storage units we ended up with.
+Early 2016 we'd been planning to sell our home and downsize with little time to sort through more.
+March 2016 we listed our home for sale, May we closed and moved 2 times to rentals until we finally made it into our 2 bedroom home November 1st!
 Yes, only 2 bedrooms but in a beautiful 55+ community called Eastmark.
 Let's say, "Simplify" has been our word the last couple years.

-For Christmas 2016, Bre gave me a DNA Test.
-Months later the results showed up...East Asian: Philippines and Guam-29%, Scandinavian-17%, Polynesian-16% and Europoean-15%...
+For Christmas 2016, Breana gave me a DNA Test.
+Months later the results showed up...East Asian: Philippines and Guam-29%, Scandinavian-17%, Polynesian-16% and Europoean-15%.
 Closest relative was a 2nd cousin on my mom's side, nothing on my dad's.
 That spring, I finally located Lil, my mom's Hawaiian friend, only to discover that she'd passed away 2 months before my mom in Las Vegas.
 To think all the drives my mom and I had done through Vegas the last 2 years and Lil was right there.
 I grieved more over her passing and for letting my mom down in finding her.
 I knew she longed to reconnect with her for years.
-She was also the last possible person to know anything about my dad and their story.
-Outside of my dad, of course.
+She was also the last possible person to know anything about my dad and their story, outside of my dad, of course.

 After a few months we were able to empty our storage units into our garage.
 At last, I could go through the black trunk.
 The time came and I braced myself, it was like I was opening this unknown part of my mom and therefore my life.
 Ed pulled it out and gave me the news...the middle latch had so much weight on it in the U-Haul, it had LOCKED!
 We searched out and tried every key we could find!
 No luck.
 I know you're thinking...WHY didn't I get a locksmith right away???
-I wonder that too, but I'm still working, settling, doing life and family... to the back burner it went.
+I wonder that too, but I was still working, settling, doing life and family and a little hesitant.
+To the back burner it went.
 Once summer came and after multitude of attempts to unlock that trunk, which by now I'm beginning to despise, I asked Ed to take it to a locksmith.
 He and Austin came in rather quickly from the garage and said, "We picked it up to load it in the car and it UNLATCHED!!!
 We have no explanation!!

 Time to pull out the stops!
 Part 5

 Talk about anxiety, lurking beneath like a pot of water threatening to boil over but never fully reaching top.
-I pray, wrap gifts, pray, clean, pray, cook, pray, wrap more gifts!
+I prayed, wrapped gifts, prayed, cleaned, prayed, cooked, prayed, wrapped more gifts!
 Hawaii is 3 hours behind us.
-It's 11 pm Arizona time, 8 pm Hawaii time...
+It's 11 pm Arizona time, 8 pm Hawaii time.
 Surely she'd be home by now.
 If she doesn't call today it will be Christmas Eve tomorrow and who's gonna call me back then?!
 Pray, wrap more gifts, pray, sleep for goodness sakes!

 Out of the silence the phone sings, it's my phone...it's an (808) number!
 I take a breath, "Hello?"
 A young man's voice on the other end asks for Terri Lee.
 "Yes, That's me."